davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-The initialization of the _travisscot_ package only consists on loading the _PartPreviewActivity_ and the _MainActiviy_, most probably to allow in to traverse between the legitimate application and this new package.
-After this is done, we will now start to see the methods defined in this package being called.
+The initialization of the _travisscot_ package only involves loading the _PartPreviewActivity_ and the _MainActivity_, most likely to facilitate traversal between the legitimate application and this new package.
+Once this is completed, we will begin to see the methods defined in this package being called.

-Remembering the _FileManagerService_ previously shown, we see that it will call the _makePdfPage_ method.
+Recalling the _FileManagerService_ previously mentioned, we notice that it will invoke the _makePdfPage_ method.
 This method is defined in the _travisscot_ package.

 ```java
 public static void makePdfPage(Context context) {